yeongjin-lee/bayesian-likelihood-vs-posterior-analysis/README.md

-# Bayesian Likelihood vs Posterior (Toy Monte Carlo Study)
+# Bayesian Likelihood vs Posterior

 This repository contains a small Monte Carlo simulation and an academic poster illustrating the difference between **likelihood** and **posterior** in Bayesian inference.